ProFormA/proformaxml/Whitepaper.md

 </td></tr>
 </table>

 The information about how a file is used in a test is supplied by the test-configuration which uses a file (via its ID).
 Further details can be provided in the optional <b>internal-description</b> element.
 The file itself can be embedded into the XML (recommended for shorter plain text files) or can be included in the ZIP-archive (recommended for binary files).
-If a file is embedded, the <b>type</b> attribute must be set to “embedded” and the text content of the element is the file content.
-The <b>filename</b> attribute can be set to define a filename (e.g., for Java classes where the class name must be equal to the filename, it can also include a relative path).
+See [section <em>Files</em>](#31-files) for details on how to embed or attach a file.
+The <b>filename</b> attribute of an embedded file can be set to define a filename (e.g., for Java classes where the class name must be equal to the filename, it can also include a relative path).
 This attribute defines the name the file will have when it is executed.
 If the name is unimportant, a default name can be used.
-If a file is not embedded, the <b>type</b> attribute must be set to “file” and the text content of the element contain the filename within the task ZIP archive (which can be different from the filename attribute).

 ### 5.7 The external-resources part